Want the perfect workout program?Take Quiz

 This shrub is native to South East Asia and was traditionally used to treat a wide variety of issues from fever to dysentery and was also used as an aphrodisiac.
 Different countries and cultures used Tongkat Ali to tend to various ailments, some using the roots while others using the flowers and fruits.
 Also known as longjack, as you might see on supplements these days made from the extract of the roots.

 Tongkat Ali is a rich source of phenolic compounds, alkaloids, quassinoids, and bioactive steroids.
 Tongkat Ali is proving to be one of the most effective folk medicines to have actual performance-enhancing benefits.
 This study details some of the fantastic benefits of Tongkat Ali supplementation, including; shielding the body from stress, increased testosterone production, enhanced strength, and muscle gains while speeding up fat loss.
 We expect this ancient performing enhancing medicine to become one of the more popular supplements in the coming years.
+Check out our post covering the Best Tongkat Ali Supplements on the market.

 Also known as the common myrtle or true myrtle, this shrub was used in the Unani medicine system of Ancient Greece with Greek gods associated with it.
 The use of this flowering evergreen shrub is detailed in the Bible and surprisingly was used in the Renaissance as a symbol of love.
 This led to the tradition of flower bouquets at weddings.
 The shrub has an extensive range and is found worldwide, including Europe, North Africa, and India.